-The Center also faces constant, wide-ranging and challenging issues that include:
+The Center also faces constant wide-ranging and challenging issues that include:

-- a. balancing stagnant and limited growth in its appropriations against real inflationary costs over a running five year period this grows increasingly challenging, wherein the elasticity is virtually exhausted despite being frugal and carefully choosing where to make investments; - obtaining foundation and other private funding to ensure its ability to maintain activities and programming at a time of prospective economic variability and continued global economic uncertainty; - c. achieving a sustainable balance between not overloading the Center's small administrative staff and space capacity, while providing adequate and necessary infrastructure and support services that uphold all activities of the Center; and - d. dealing with the fact that the institution remains too dependent on a concentrated core of staff and scholars, lacking a deep bench, though progress has been made over recent years.
-Given the size of our institution, succession planning has been challenging and there are minimal opportunities for advancement for younger staff.
+- a. balancing flat appropriations against real inflationary costs over a running five year period (FY 2013 - FY 2017), wherein the elasticity was virtually exhausted despite being frugal and carefully choosing where to make investments; - b. managing investment in the Center's infrastructure with uncertain timing of annual appropriation; - c. obtaining foundation and other private funding to ensure its ability to continue funding nonpartisan activities and programming; - d. achieving a sustainable balance between not overloading the Center's small administrative staff and space capacity, while providing adequate and necessary infrastructure and support services that uphold all activities of the Center; and - e. dealing with the fact that the institution remains too dependent on a concentrated core of staff and scholars and lacks a deep bench, though progress has been made over recent years.
+Given the size of our institution, succession planning has been challenging and there are few opportunities for advancement for younger staff.
 Many staff also struggle with the need to balance programming and their own scholarship in the field.

-The Wilson Center cannot be complacent: we either move forward in our agenda, mission and purpose, or we quickly become less relevant.
-Our recently updated strategic plan provides a blueprint with key priorities.
-We are respectful and understand the challenged funding climate, as we remain accountable for our work to our key stakeholders, including Congress, OMB and the general public.
-The Center can - and will - continue evolving rapidly to respond to changing needs for quality non-partisan research and dialogue that can directly participate in the most important policy discussions shaping the future of the United States and the global community.
-This is consonant with our mission, vision and strategies, and since inception, we feel strongly that the Wilson Center has accepted and met the challenge.
+Organizations such as the Wilson Center cannot be complacent: we either move forward in our agenda, mission and purpose, or we quickly become less relevant.
+We are respectful and understanding of the challenged funding climate, as we remain accountable for our work to our key stakeholders, including Congress, OMB and the general public.
+The Center can - and will - continue evolving rapidly to respond to changing needs for quality nonpartisan research and dialogue that can directly participate in the most important policy discussions shaping the future of the United States and the global community.
+This is consonant with our mission, and since inception, the Wilson Center has admirably accepted the challenge.